marti5a6/Bucket-List/README.md

 Our [Scrum Board](https://github.com/marti5a6/Bucket-List/projects/2) can be found in the Projects tab, alongside other stories in the product backlog.

+Here is our Scrum Board after the last sprint: (picture).

 ## Scrum Roles

 **Tony Martin** - *Product Owner, Development Team*